Nonac/PIMS/Report/System_design/README.md

 ### Web application
 ![web](Web_Chart.png)

-The diagram above shows the working flow of the web application and demonstrates the core object for communication and the categorization of functions in [customer_account.js](../../web_application/customer_account.js).
-We mainly used functions in the scripts to implement the core functionality of the customer logics, and render the pages dynamically.
+The diagram above shows the working flow of the web application and demonstrates the core object for communication and the categorization of functions in [user_account.js](../../web_application/user_account.js).
+We mainly used functions in the scripts to implement the core functionality of the user logics, and render the pages dynamically.

 *How does this work?*